saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

 The Linearity Assumptions assumes that the response variable has a linear relationship with the predictor variables used in the final model.
 To assess linearity, we look at the plots created in the Exploratory Data Analysis.
-DID WE MAKE SINGLE VARIABLE DISTRIBUTIONS?
+None of these plots seem to have a non-linear relationship such as a polynomial, however, some are quite skewed.

 #### Constant Variance